 Devil's Night in Detroit can probably be traced back to mid-1880's Ireland, where the night of mischief was originally attributed to fairies and goblins.
 In the United States, the holiday morphed into a night of soaping windows and toilet papering trees.
 In other words, October 30th was the “trick” to Halloween’s “treat” and gave suburban kids a night of rebellion and anarchy.

 Mischief on October 30th

 In Detroit and much of Michigan, the night is known infamously as Devil’s Night, a moniker now eternally linked with widespread arson.
 Devil’s Night was once, however, just a different name for more of the same: mischief.

-In spite of the notoriety of Devil’s Night, Detroit is not the only region to experience an escalation from pranks to arson on October, 30th.
+In spite of the notoriety of Devil’s Night, Detroit is not the only city to experience an escalation from pranks to arson on October, 30th.
 Camden, New Jersey had its own period of Mischief-Night-related arson in the 1990's that easily rivaled Detroit’s.